matilde-t/pde-solver/README.md

 - You can modify the following modules:
   - the **solver**, which is defined in `pdesolver.h` and implemented in the `pdesolver.cpp`
   - the **input matrices** , which are constructed through the `matrix` class, defined in `matrixutils.h` and implemented in the `matrixutils.cpp`
+  - the **user interface**, defined in `ioutils.h` and implemented in `ioutils.cpp`, so that your changes are easily usable by the end user
 - Once you're done, open a pull request with us on GitLab

 ## Authors and acknowledgment